microsoft/AcademicContent/Workshop/6. HPC and Containers/Containers HOL/Docker and Azure Container Service HOL.md

  _Docker Swarm configuration in the Azure Container Service_

 In this lab, you will package a Python app and a set of color images in a Docker container.
 Then you will run the container in Azure and run the Python app inside it to convert the color images to grayscale.
-You will get hands-on experience creating Azure Container Services and remoting into them to execute Docker commands and manipulate Docker containers
+You will get hands-on experience using the Azure Container Service and tunneling in to execute Docker commands and manipulate Docker containers.

 <a name="Objectives"></a>
 ### Objectives ###